Gender

 • Urgent action is needed to minimize learning loss during and after climate-related disasters.
 An estimated four million girls in low- and lower-middle-income countries will be unable to complete their schooling due to the impacts of climate change

-For more information on INEE’s gender initiatives and network spaces, please visit our gender thematic page.
+For more information on INEE’s gender initiatives and network spaces, please visit our Gender thematic page.

 This collection was developed by Emilie Rees Smith, Global Programme Manager, Skills4Girls, UNICEF and updated with the support of Lauren Gerken, INEE Gender Coordinator, and the INEE Gender Task Team.